backdrop-contrib/nodeaccess_nodereference/README.txt

 USAGE
 -----
-Create a Node reference field in a content type using the Field UI.
+Create a field to reference content in a content type using the Field UI.
 The field's configuration page will contain the settings for Node access node reference.
 For detailed instructions on using the Field UI see: http://drupal.org/documentation/modules/field-ui